Rustam Dil Khan: War of succession & death

 In 1707, emperor Aurangzeb died, triggering a war of succession between the princes.
 The prince Muhammad Mu'azzam defeated Azam Shah in the Battle of Jajau and crowned himself as emperor Bahadur Shah.
 Bahadur Shah nominally confirmed Rustam Dil Khan as governor of Hyderabad, and awarded him his father's title of Jan Sipar Khan.
 Kam Bakhsh, the remaining Mughal prince, still remained active in the Deccan; Rustam Dil Khan intensified his efforts to amass wealth, plundering the region and harassing Mughal officials.

 Kam Bakhsh arrived in Hyderabad in early 1708, crowning himself the independent 'king of Golconda'.
 Rustam Dil Khan offered his tribute and formal submission, upon which Kam Bakhsh confirmed his post as governor of Hyderabad, raised his rank, and awarded him the title 'Azam Khan'.
 Kam Bakhsh set out to consolidate his rule over the next few months.
 Discovering that the treasury at Machilipatnam contained a great amount of wealth, Kam Bakhsh attempted to seize it to support his own precarious rule.
 He was met with resistance from Rustam Dil Khan, who prevented the diwan of Machilipatnam from releasing the funds.
 Kam Bakhsh was also influenced by his advisors, who had convinced him that Rustam Dil Khan was secretly plotting against him.
 These factors enraged the prince, who after a few months of conflict, arrested Rustam Dil Khan.
 Kam Bakhsh invited the unassuming governor to his quarters to help him with a letter to Bahadur Shah; when the governor arrived and removed his weapons, Kam Bakhsh excused himself from the premises, and his associates arrested him.

 After three days in confinement, Rustam Dil Khan was executed in September 1708 on Kam Bakhsh's order, by the trampling of an elephant.
 He was then buried by his residence in Hyderabad, named Imli Mahal.
 Kam Bakhsh took over his vast personal treasury (reported to be more than 3.3 million gold coins), and imprisoned his family.
 The prince would go on to be defeated and killed by Bahadur Shah in 1709, clearing the way for the latter's emperorship.
+Rustam Dil Khan had at least one son, who inherited his grandfather's title of Jan Sipar Khan.
+He was later made Diwan of the Nizam of Hyderabad, Asaf Jah.